Home > Featured > Ted Nugent Guitars

 Korina Back & Macassar Ebony Neck

-Ted didn't specify the built in 32 Caliber counterweight but if you look at the picture to the left you will notice a devilish smile and a red glint in his eye.
+Ted didn't specify the built in 32 Caliber counterweight but if you look at the picture above you will notice a devilish smile and an evil red glint in his eye.
 I didn't do the red eye reduction for this photo because Ted is smiling an evil smile.

 The magnetic wooden quick remove panel houses a 32 Caliber Derringer for quick removal & rapid deployment.

 When Ted Nugent speaks, Ed Roman listens.....
-The little gems of wit, integrity, patriotism & downright common sense. that come from out of Ted's mouth are so interesting to me that I keep my mouth shut whenever I'm around him.
-Why ??
-Because I don't want to miss a single thing he says !!!!
+The little gems of wit, integrity, patriotism & downright common sense. that come from out of Ted's mouth are quite interesting to me.

-Building this guitar for Ted has been a labor of love, I would have liked to have made it a little fancier but Ted requested an Adirondack Spruce Top.
+Building this guitar for Ted has been a labor of love, I would have liked to have made it a little fancier but Ted requested a plain looking Spruce Top.
 I thought that maybe some of my readers would like to see the actual tree we made the guitar from.
 You are looking at $18,000.00 worth of spruce logs.
 The two billets were for the 2 identical guitars we built.
 These billets would sell for about $300.00 each.

 Ed Roman 2006